 In a way, I’m glad our plans fell through.
 Otherwise we’d never have had this incredible experience in Costa Rica.

 Costa Rica airbnb

 Alajuela, Costa Rica

 Our hosts, Philip and Mary Belle provided excellent instructions for arrival and were there upon arrival to greet us at the gated community.
 They are incredible hosts full of kindness, immense gratitude for life and a zest for increasing friendship.
-The property is on the edge of a 100 acre forest, with this property bordering the canyon.
+The property is on the edge of a 100 acre forest, with the treehouse bordering the canyon.

-This 3 acre property has two different properties, all designed and built by Philip.
+This 3 acre airbnb in Costa Rica offers three different properties, all designed and built by Philip.
 The grounds are home to goats, chickens, dogs, fruit trees, vegetation, with amenities such as a swimming pool, hammock, table tennis, campfire, phenomenal views and the list goes on.

 We were provided with fresh goat milk, and fresh eggs during each morning of our stay.
 We were also informed that Philip and Mary Belle sell the goat milk to a woman in town who then makes fresh yogurt and sells it at the co-op.
 We made sure to pick some up!